Monday, April 6, 2015

 Details of a F.8 Photo-Reconnaissance Camera

 The flight took place on 13 September 1944, three days prior to the commencement of the operation.
 The single logged Arnhem sortie occurring that day was 106G/2872, flown by FO L.S.
-Darling of No.541 Sqn in a Spitfire PR Mk XI, PL856.
+Dearling of No.541 Sqn in a Spitfire PR Mk XI, PL856.
 Maj Brian Urquhart, the Staff Intelligence Officer for 1st Airborne Corps (subsequently to become Deputy Secretary-General of the United Nations in the post-WWII years) who had specifically requested the reconnaissance mission, immediately presented (on 15 September) these low-altitude oblique photos showing Kampfpanzer Mk III and Mk IV tanks, to LtGen Frederick A. M. ‘Boy’ Browning.
 These tanks were elements of the II SS Panzer Corps (9th and 10th Waffen-SS Panzer Divisions) refitting in the area north and east of Arnhem.
 Browning summarily dismissed the evidence, and had his staff medical officer place Urquhart on medical leave for 'nervous strain and physical exhaustion'.

 Maj Brian Urquhart, Intelligence Officer